-Our mission, values and nonprofit status are key to our ability to provide the consistently high-quality, compassionate care that is The Denver Hospice hallmark.
+Our mission, values, beliefs and not-for-profit status are key to our ability to provide the consistently high-quality, compassionate care that is the hallmark of The Denver Hospice.

-When Carolyn Jaffe—an ICU nurse—founded The Denver Hospice in 1978, she wanted it to be a 501(c)3 nonprofit organization.
-Community supporters agreed, believing that a mission-driven organization was best for delivering the sensitive, high-quality care people deserve at the end of life.
+When our founders — Carolyn Jaffe, RN and Peter Van Arsdale, PhD — founded The Denver Hospice in 1978, they wanted it to be a 501(c)3 not-for-profit organization.
+Community supporters agreed, believing that a mission-driven organization would be best for delivering the sensitive, high-quality care people deserve at the end of life.

-What does being a not-for-profit hospice mean three decades later?
+What does being a not-for-profit hospice mean four decades later?

 - It helps draw and retain exceptional staff members.
-Our 400 employees and 480 volunteers call it a “deciding factor.”
+Our 300 employees are matched by 300 volunteers and call our not-for-profit status a “deciding factor.”

-- Profits are reinvested in caring for the serious and terminally ill and their families.
+- Revenues are reinvested in our community to care for the serious and terminally ill and their families.

 - The Denver Hospice provides services before an individual is ready for hospice.
 We provide needed supportive services that ensure a smooth transition to hospice care when appropriate.

 - The Denver Hospice provides many bereavement programs, including the Footprints Children’s Grief Center which serves more than 3,500 families each year.